Cost of Living in Kyrgyzstan

 We asked foreigners in Kyrgyzstan what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "In Kyrgyzstan, rental properties typically include a refrigerator, stove, oven, and washing machine.
-Depending on the property, other appliances such as a dishwasher, microwave, and air conditioner may also be included," said one expat.
+Depending on the property, other appliances such as a dishwasher, microwave, and air conditioner may also be included," commented one expat living in Kyrgyzstan.

 About the Author